top of page

 The Judge: Liz Lane

-We are delighted to welcome Liz back as our judge for the third year of this competition!
+We are delighted to welcome Liz back as our judge for the fourth year of this competition!
 As with last year, she will be working alongside a pair of shadow judges to determine the winning composition.

-She was Composer in Association with Grimethorpe Colliery Band (2021-2025), the first woman in a role of this kind in UK banding history, and is Composer in Residence with Lydbrook Band in the Forest of Dean.
+She was Composer in Association with Grimethorpe Colliery Band (2021-2025), the first female in a role of this kind in UK banding history, and is Composer in Residence with Lydbrook Band in the Forest of Dean.

-Liz was the judge for the new UniBrass Composition Competition in 2024 and 2025.
+Liz was the judge for the new UniBrass Composition Competition in 2024, 2025, and 2026.

 Liz Lane (print).jpg